gnilk/editor/readme.md

 The code for this "keylogger" is also part of the repository.

-Got q quite simple but nice stack-based language tokenizer running.
+Got a quite simple but nice stack-based language tokenizer running.
 Use it to drive syntax highlighting.

 Dependencies: